Abratenaxis/EVT-Challenge/README.md

 ```
 https://localhost:443
 ```
 And there you go!
 You've pulled an image from Docker Hub and hosted a really cool website!
-B)
-Nice!
+B) Nice!

 You can navigate to [the branch containing my Docker project files](https://github.com/Abratenaxis/EVT-Challenge/tree/master) to see the directory containing the Docker project and all related project files.

+>**CONSIDERATIONS:**

+I used Docker because I knew it was something I wanted to familiarize myself with although I felt so lost when I started my research.
+I figured out that you could just use a base Nginx docker image and copy your files to it in order to run a local container that will host my page.
+It was perfect for what I needed.

+I had to install WSL and subsequently, Ubuntu to run Docker Desktop.

+I used OpenSSL because it would suit my needs for a self-signed certificate that I could generate on my Windows system.

+I use VSCode because of its ease of use and great array of functionality.